Schottky barrier: Physics of formation

-To a first approximation, the barrier between a metal and a semiconductor is predicted by the Schottky–Mott rule to be proportional to the difference of the metal-vacuum work function and the semiconductor-vacuum electron affinity.
+Historically, the barrier between a metal and a semiconductor is predicted by the Schottky–Mott rule to be proportional to the difference of the metal-vacuum work function and the semiconductor-vacuum electron affinity.
 For an isolated metal, the work function $\Phi_M$ is defined as the difference between its vacuum energy $E_0$ (i.e. the minimum energy that an electron must possess to completely free itself from the material) and the Fermi energy $E_F$, and it is an invariant property of the specified metal: